parmarkrish006/FileOrganiser/README.md

 ✨ Features

-✅ Smart File Sorting – Organizes files into folders based on file type (Documents, Images, Videos, Music, etc.)✅ Simple & Intuitive GUI – Built with Kivy & KivyMD for a sleek and modern user experience✅ Customizable Sorting Rules – Define custom categories and extensions✅ Drag & Drop Support – Easily move files into the organizer✅ One-Click Organizing – Just select a folder, and FileOrganizer does the rest✅ Lightweight & Fast – Minimal resource usage
+Smart File Sorting – Organizes files into folders based on file type (Documents, Images, Videos, Music, etc.)✅ Simple & Intuitive GUI – Built with Kivy & KivyMD for a sleek and modern user experience✅ Customizable Sorting Rules – Define custom categories and extensions✅ Drag & Drop Support – Easily move files into the organizer✅ One-Click Organizing – Just select a folder, and FileOrganizer does the rest✅ Lightweight & Fast – Minimal resource usage✅

-🎨 Screenshots

-(📌 Add screenshots here once available)

 🚀 Installation